-Juvenile Waiver (Transfer to Adult Court)
+Juvenile Waiver: Transfer to Adult Court

 One of the more debated subjects on juvenile delinquency is the option of waiver or being transferred to adult court.
-Supporters of juvenile waivers claim that minors who commit murder or other serious offenses need more serious consequences than those provided by the juvenile justice system.
+Supporters of juvenile waivers claim that minors who commit murder or other serious offenses need more significant consequences than those provided by the juvenile justice system.
 Opponents, meanwhile, believe adult courts are never appropriate for minors.

 Judicial Waiver Offenses